microsoft/BitBLAS/README.md

   </div>

-- End2End Integration with Quantzie Inference Kernel for AutoGPTQ and vLLM.
+- End2End Integration with Quantize Inference Kernel for AutoGPTQ and vLLM.

 - TensorCore FP16/INT8 GEMM Performance on gtx3090